 The weather tray is getting some rusty goodness and is left to look old and worn.
 You could add text to it too for a personal touch.

-Or do you prefer the rustic new wood, made to look like barn wood?
+On the other hand, maybe you prefer the rustic new wood, made to look like barn wood?

 I’m head over heels that summer is practically here and I can enjoy all the beauty that abounds.